tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 The ESNIConfigs structure contains one or more ESNIConfig structures in decreasing order of preference.
-This allows a server to support multiple versions of ESNI and multiple sets of ESNI extensions.
+This allows a server to support multiple versions of ESNI and multiple sets of ESNI parameters.

 The ESNIConfig structure contains the following fields: